sumiya55/my-first-repo/README.md

 # my-first-repo
-skills that to be learn
+Skills that to be learn.
-author-sumiya
+Author-Sumiya